 SEASONED LAMPASCIONI

-Native to North America, but also growing wild in southern regions, lampascioni are a vegetable known almost exclusively in the South.
+Native to North America, but also growing wild in southern regions, lampascioni are a vegetable known almost exclusively in the south of Italy.

 Rich in potassium, calcium, iron, magnesium, and fiber, their bulb has been used for centuries for both food and medicinal purposes.
 Some species of these vegetables are grown purely for ornamental purposes thanks to the beauty of their flowers.